navinkeizer/Deece/README.md

 sudo make install
 ```

-Other relevant go packages can then be installed:
+other relevant go packages can then be installed:

 ```
 $ go env GIT_TERMINAL_PROMPT=1